 Marijuana (cannabis) is no longer illegal in all states, although state laws legalizing its medical or recreational use remain in conflict with federal drug policy.
-Regardless, Missouri has some of the toughest marijuana laws in the nation -- even simple possession of as little as one gram (roughly one joint) can result in prison time.
-Missouri also enforces mandatory minimum sentences, which means you will serve a mandatory one-year prison term for possession of at least 35 grams (or one ounce).
+And while Missouri still has some of the toughest marijuana laws in the nation, voters approved a constitutional amendment legalizing medical marijuana in 2018 (enacted on Dec.
+6, 2018, but the infrastructure for setting up licensing, dispensaries, etc. will take longer).

 While you may be able to get probation or a reduced sentence for your first simple possession offense, conviction on marijuana charges could dramatically derail your life plans.
 Get immediate legal help if you have been charged. the following chart provides additional details about Missouri's marijuana laws.
 See FindLaw's Drug Charges section to learn more.

 |Possession||Up to 10g (first offense): misdemeanor (up to $500 fine, no jail time); up to 10g (second offense): misdemeanor (up to 1yr. in jail); 10-35g.: Class A misdemeanor (up to 1 yr. incarceration and $1,000 fine); 35g. to 30kg.: Class C felony (1 yr. incarceration and $5,000 fine); Subsequent offense: subject to prior & persistent offenders statute §195.295; more than 100kg is considered trafficking.|